 Jobs Act Change and Technical Issue - The Jobs Act modified the prior law's rule concerning the treatment of income from "hedging transactions" so that, for purposes of the REIT gross income tests, such income would be disregarded, rather than considered "qualifying" income.
 It also expanded the definition of "hedging transactions" by conforming the definition in the REIT provisions to that contained in section 1221.

-Although the Jobs Act change technically applied to taxable years beginning after Oct.
-22, 2004, the regulations under section 1221 require that a "hedging transaction" be identified by the close of the day in which it was entered into.
-As a result, it was possible that REITs could have faced issues with respect to satisfying their gross income tests due to failure to identify hedging transactions as such in taxable years before Oct.
-22, 2004.
+Although the Jobs Act change technically applied to taxable years beginning after October 22, 2004, the regulations under section 1221 required that a "hedging transaction" be identified by the close of the day in which it was entered into.
+As a result, it was possible that REITs could have faced issues with respect to satisfying their gross income tests due to failure to identify hedging transactions as such in taxable years before October 22, 2004.

-Act Change - Consistent with the TTCA, the Act clarifies that the Jobs Act's hedging change applies to transactions (i.e., hedges) entered into in taxable years beginning after the date of enactment.
+TTCA Change- The TTCA would clarify that the Jobs Act's hedging change applies to transactions (i.e., hedges) entered into in taxable years beginning after the date of enactment.